 Canon's latest technology is used to capture every aspect of the original cultural asset, from its subtle textures to the 'feel' of the original material.
 The images are then printed out faithful to the original, with traditional craft applied, such as gold leaf, mounting, and other processes.
 The result is a high resolution facsimile that reflects every detail of the original.
 Let’s take a closer look at this production process.

 The process begins by choosing the method of photography best suited to the original.
 The method combines the time-honored expertise of the Kyoto Culture Association, with Canon's latest photography equipment and image processing technology.
-A digital SLR camera (EOS-1Ds Mark III) is mounted on a specially designed pan-tilt head, which controls accuracy.
-This arrangement is used to shoot multi-segmented images of the original.
+Canon’s latest digital camera shoots multi-segmented images of the original by using a specially developed control system, which can automatically control the camera with accuracy.
 The multi-segmented images are digitally stitched together on a computer.
 Deterioration resulting from image processing is kept at a minimum, and image distortion and other effects caused by lens aberration are also corrected.

 A special image processing algorithm is applied to the digital data to correct color variation caused by differences in lighting.
 Colors are reproduced faithfully by making adjustments according to inherent differences in the lighting environment at the shrine, temple, or museum where the asset is displayed.
 With the conventional process it was difficult to match the color of the print with that of the cultural asset in one pass.
 The image had to be printed over and over, each time followed by a minor adjustment, to eventually match color.
 This time-consuming process has been greatly reduced by the introduction of a highly accurate color matching system, which has helped minimize wear on the cultural asset.